provectus/internship/devops/03 - docker-compose/README.md

 1. What is the difference between Docker Compose and dockerfile?
 Why do I need Docker Compose?

+Dockerfile is focused on dealing with images - the commands needed to assemble an images is written in a single file in order not to execute them one by one each time.

+Docker Compose is more focused on the entire application - it defines the services and their dependencies, so that they could be run together.

+Dockerfile and Docker Compose are related in the following way:
+First, it is necessary to create a Dockerfile for every image Second, use Compose to assemble the images to be able to run the app by simply executing docker-compose up

 2. How do I parameterize compose for different environments?

+In addition to standart docker-compose.yml file create one or several override files.
+Then provide the necessary ones via docker-compose-up -f overridefile1.yml overridefile2.yml .... overridefileN.yml

 3. What types of entities are used in docker-compose and for what purpose?

+networks - specifies the networks to be created services - contains configuration that is applied to each container started for that service volumes - creates named volumes that can be reused across multiple services

 4. `*` How to output application logs?

+docker-compose logs <parameter>

+parameter could be service name, container id

 4. `*` How to copy\upload a file from host machine to the container?

+docker cp path/on/the/host/machine.txt container:/path/in/the/container.txt

 5. `*` How to save file changes made inside the container?

+use volumes or docker commit

 ## Tasks